kostkalab/aenmd_data/Readme.md

 > vars_grch37_annotated <-
 ```

-***More information***
+***Additional information***

 Each annotation package provide transcript information, which in turn is available via the `aenmd` package to the user.
+Typically the functions below are used by `aenmd` internally, but users can use them to get information about `aenmd`s transcript set, and about PTC-generating SNVs.
-Data packages implement the functions listed below.
-When changing data packages, `aenmd` replaces said functions.
-Below, transcripts  are identified by their GENCODE/ENSEMBL transcript ID, e.g. `txname <- ENSG00000187634.13`; SNVs are identified by their locations and alleles, e.g. `snvname <- 10:000047074|C|A`.
+Below, transcripts  are identified by their GENCODE/ENSEMBL transcript ID, e.g. `txname <- ENSG00000187634.13`; SNVs are identified by their location and alleles, e.g. `snvname <- 10:000047074|C|A`.

 *Information about transcripts:*